 For several years, the pain, fatigue, isolation, anxiety and low mood cycles were hell.
 The harder I tried, the worse it made everything: I was used to trying harder making things better, but this was its own beast.
 During this time, I had trouble walking without my muscles (eventually my whole system) complaining for days.
 I had trouble driving.
 I felt trapped in my apartment.

-Untangling such a complicated situation is obviously difficult, but here is an attempt to line up the pieces of a quilt of strategies that somehow worked and I hope will continue to work:
+Untangling such a complicated situation is obviously difficult, but here is an attempt to line up a quilt of strategies, pieces that somehow work together and I hope will continue to work:

 |Contributing Factors||Possible Partial Remedies|